Package Pages

 How to use the script

-The interface has three sections: Package, Options, and Output.
+The interface has four sections: Package, File/folder names, Options, and Output.
 Set options as desired and click the OK button to begin.
 The user is notified when processing is complete, or if an error occurs.

 Section 1: Package